rciam/rciam-docs/docs/developer/guide-for-sps.md

 ### Grant Types

-OpenAIRE Login supports the following OpenID Connect/OAuth2 grant types:
+OpenAIRE AAI supports the following OpenID Connect/OAuth2 grant types:

 - Authorization Code: used by Web Apps executing on a server.
 - Token Exchange: used by clients to request and obtain security tokens in